skycoin/User-Manuals/Wallet Download and Installation.md

 ### Linux

-You can follow these steps to install the Skycoin Desktop Wallet on your Linux:
+You can follow these steps to install the Skycoin Desktop Wallet on your Linux machine:

 * Click on the download link next to "Linux Installer(recommended)" to start downloading the AppImage file.